open_jtalk_elixir

 How you provision those files into your image is outside the scope of this library.

 This package does not redistribute third-party assets by default.
-At compile time it may download and build:
+At compile time it may download and build the following components: